knative/docs/docs/eventing/event_registry.md

         ref:
          apiVersion: serving.knative.dev/v1alpha1
          kind: Service
-         name: gcp-pubsub-knative-2222-testing-service
+         name: gcp-pubsub-knative-testing-service
     ```

-    Note that events won't be received until the Broker's becomes ready.
+    Note that events won't be able to be consumed by this Trigger's subscriber until the Broker becomes ready.

 ## Populating the Registry